 - in a cut in your skin that touches your toenail

 The fungus or yeast grows under the nail bed, where it’s moist.
-The infection is initially minor, but with time may spread and cause your toenail to grow thicker as well as cause other symptoms.
+The infection is initially minor, but with time may spread and cause your toenail to grow thicker, which can lead to other symptoms.

-Your toes are very susceptible to a fungal infection because they’re frequently exposed to wet areas.
+Your toes can often be susceptible to fungal infections because of exposure to wet areas.
 Moisture helps fungus spread.

-You are more likely to contract toenail fungus from:
+You might be likely to get toenail fungus from:

 - being barefoot in public places with wet floors, such as swimming pools, showers, and gyms